Whatsapp Icon

 Parting Message

 I have a picture of a young lady I met in Switzerland in my home office.
-We travelled together, and we would speak on a panel for a pharmaceutical company.
+We traveled together, and we spoke on a panel for a pharmaceutical company.
 About a year ago, I got a text that she had lost her battle, and it touched me every time I walked into my home office.
 We laughed together, we were together as panelists, and now she is gone.
-I am not just fighting for myself; I am fighting for everyone that has been a part of my life and has lost their life and people out there who are going through breast cancer.
+I am not just fighting for myself; I am fighting for everyone who has been a part of my life and has lost their life and people out there who are going through breast cancer.

 Related Articles